rage/java-programming/data/part-3/2-lists.md

 <!-- Kuten muutkin muuttujat, myös listan voi asettaa metodin parametriksi.
 Kun lista määritellään metodin parametriksi, määritellään parametrin tyypiksi listan tyyppi sekä listan sisältämien arvojen tyyppi.
 Alla oleva metodi `tulosta` tulostaa listan arvot yksitellen. -->

-Like other variables, a list, too, can be used as a parameter to a method.
+Like other variables, a list can be used as a parameter to a method too.
 When the method is defined to take a list as a parameter, the type of the parameter is defined as the type of the list and the type of the values contained in that list.
 Below, the method `print` prints the values in the list one by one.

 <!-- ```java
 public static void tulosta(ArrayList<String> lista) {